Is Your Repetitive Stress Injury Work Related?

 Seek Medical Help

 The first step in the workers’ compensation claims process is receiving a medical report documenting the injury and a recommended course of action to rectify it.
-In the case of a repetitive strain injury, it is likely you did not think your job was the cause.
+In the case of a repetitive strain injury, likely, you did not think your job was the cause.
 The doctor you visit should ask you qualifying questions, which should include questions about the type of work you do.
 If the diagnosis of a repetitive stress injury relates to your job, the doctor will notate it in the report.

 File a First Report of Injury for your Repetitive Stress Injury